cmwendwa/vscode-docs/docs/editor/editingevolved.md

 ### Breadcrumb customization

 The appearance of breadcrumbs can be customized.
 If you have very long paths or are only interested in either file paths or symbols paths, you can use the `breadcrumbs.filePath` and `breadcrumbs.symbolPath` settings.
-Both support `on`, `off`, and `last` and they define if or what part of the path you see.
-By default, breadcrumbs show file and symbol icons to the left of the breadcrumb but you can remove the icons by setting `breadcrumbs.icons` to false.
+Both support `on`, `off`, and `last` and they define if or what part of the path you see.  t

+default, breadcrumbs show file and symbol icons to the left of the breadcrumb but you can remove the icons by setting `breadcrumbs.icons` to false.

 ### Symbol order in Breadcrumbs